-Current Generation

-- No plans for life's next chapter after leaving the day-to-day operations. - Believes that the next generation is not ready, and doesn't give them opportunities to learn or become active in the business. - •• Not prepared to transfer responsibilities and ownership.

-Next Generation

-- •• Not old enough or prepared to enter the business. - Has not been educated or socialized inside the business so they can learn the sources of competitive advantage. - No clear or direct next-in-line.

-Challenges in the Readiness of Family Business Succession

-The Family

-- Doesn't have a shared purpose or clear vision of how they want to work together. - Kept in the dark regarding what the current generation wants to do with the business or their intentions as they work together in the future.
+Current Generation No plans for life's next chapter after leaving the day-to-day operations.
+Believes that the next generation is not ready, and doesn't give them opportunities to learn or become active in the business.
+Not prepared to transfer responsibilities and ownership.
+Next Generation Not old enough or prepared to enter the business.
+Has not been educated or socialized inside the business so they can learn the sources of competitive advantage.
+No clear or direct next-in-line. of Family the Readiness Business ession The Family Doesn't have a shared purpose or clear vision of how they want to work together.
+Kept in the dark regarding what the current generation wants to do with the business or their intentions as they work together in the future.
+The Business Employees are kept in the dark regarding the intention to have a next-generation family member join the business.
+Owner has not prepared the business to operate without them.

-The Business

-- •• Employees are kept in the dark regarding the intention to have a next-generation family member join the business. - Owner has not prepared the business to operate without them.